briangullen/Bash-Scripts/README.md

 # Bash-Scripts

 ## Overview
 This is a colleciton of bash scripts I've created.
 They range from pre-install, post-install and general use scripts.
-Most of these have been created during my time as a macOS Systems Engineer.
-These scripts are designed primarily to be deployed through Jamf policies
+Most of these have been created during my time as a macOS Endpoint Systems Engineer.
+These scripts are designed primarily to be deployed through Jamf.

 ### Caffeinate
 Multi-script workflow that caffeinates a workstation for a specified amount of time with given variables